srtgthrhn/free-code-amp-Sign-in-Vyper-and-Python-Smart-Contracts-on-Blockchain-Full-Course-for-Beginners/README.md

 Spend at most 25 minutes on all of these prompts without the aide of AI.
 If you're unable to solve them after 25 minutes, stop, take a break, and then work with an AI or the discussions to help you solve them.
 Good luck!

 - Write tests for your `snek_token` ERC20, try to get to 80% coverage!
+- Write a stateful fuzzer for your ERC20 token!

 ### Note